k-amin07/nextjs/notes.md

   - More can be found in [docs](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating)
   - We can add `cache="nostore"` in our fetch requests or set `revalidate=0` for always refetching data on refresh.
   - Note: This is chapter 10 of the video but I have not included that in the code.
+- highlight.js rehype-highlight rehype-slug rehype-autolink-headings can be used to better format markdowns using compilemdx, used in Chapter 12.
+  - highlight.js provides code snippet themes, available themes can be found in `node_modules/highlight.js/styles/`